Summer means tennis is Australia, and as the Australian Open heated up Melbourne, so too does participation - and injuries - in tennis.

 How can minimise your risk of injury?

 Like any sport, the risk of receiving tennis injuries can be minimised with a consistent strength and conditioning program, employing correct swing and grip technique, and ensuring you gradually increase the intensity and load of your playing.
-Melbourne CBD Physio consults many patients with these issues.
+Melbourne CBD Physiotherapy and Sports Medicine consults many patients with these issues.

 Most Common Injuries associated with Tennis (and how they get treated)